Anna Vissi: 2013–2015: Signing with new record label; performing with Antonis Remos, and a new rock opera

-2015–2019: Sinentefxi, Hotel Ermou and live album
+2015–2022: Sinentefxi, Hotel Ermou and live album

 On 12 October, she released "Gia Sena" (For You) written by Nikos Karvelas as the first single of her upcoming album Sinentefxi (Interview).

 Sinentefxi was released on 30 November 2015, featuring 14 new songs.
 All songs were composed by Nikos Karvelas, while lyrics were provided by Karvelas and Gerasimos Evangelatos (in four songs).
 The album charted to number 1 of both Cyprus' and Greece's i-tunes charts based only on the pre-orders, and has also entered the top 100 in Malta and Spain.

 The weekend before the release of the album, major radio stations in Cyprus and Greece held an "Anna Vissi Weekend" previewing exclusively the new songs.
 During this weekend, the uptempo track "Xana Mana" was confirmed as the second single off the album. and became the album's biggest hit single.

 The album won "Album Of the Year" at the Super Music Awards 2016 in Cyprus.
 In June 2016, she presented the hit "Xana Mana" as well as the new single and title track "Sinentefxi" on the MAD Video Music Awards 2016, where she received award for her contribution to the Greek music industry.

-Since 2015 and for five consecutive years, Anna Vissi held a successful residency in Hotel Ermou Club in Athens.
+Since 2015 and for nine consecutive years, Anna Vissi has a successful residency in Hotel Ermou Club in Athens.
 In 2018 and 2019, she performed the same show with success in Thessaloniki's "Barbarella" night club and toured extensively during all summers in Greece, Cyprus and around the world.

-She released her third live album called Hotel Ermou Live 2015-2018.
+She released her third live album called Hotel Ermou Live 2015–2018.